lopter/lightsd/README.rst

 - broadcast;
 - composite (list of targets);

-lightsd works and is developed against LIFX firmwares 1.1, 1.5, 2.0 and 2.1.
+lightsd works and is developed against a variety of LIFX firmwares from the oldest ones to the newest ones.

 .. _JSON-RPC: http://www.jsonrpc.org/specification
 .. _mkfifo(1): http://www.openbsd.org/cgi-bin/man.cgi?query=mkfifo